 So, you should expect, in the next two-three months, a very well defined and well-articulated roadmap of structural reforms of how we will take Pakistan from a condition of crisis and in need of bailouts, to a country which is prosperous, standing on its own feet and is a proud member of the global community.

 That game plan, in its reasonable amount of detail, should become available to you.
 And as I said, who will define it?
 Not Asad Umar, but the best brains Pakistan has around the world.

 Asad Umer is the Finance Minister of Pakistan.
-He has been elected twice from Islamabad; he joined Imran Khan’s PTI few years before the 2013 elections after leaving Engro Corporation which he headed as its CEO.
+He has been elected twice from Islamabad; he joined Imran Khan’s PTI a few years before the 2013 elections after leaving Engro Corporation, which he headed as its CEO.